AikidoSec/firewall-node/README.md

 ## Supported libraries and frameworks

-Aikido Zen for Node.js 16+ is compatible with:
+Zen for Node.js 16+ is compatible with:

 ### Web frameworks